Atha: Now | Yoga: Yoga (Union) | Anusasanam: Exposition (comprehensive explanation or display)/Instruction/Discipline/Regiment/Order

 What are some areas that need improving for you at the moment?

 Remember to have faith in your knowing, that if you continue to make even the smallest movement forward each day, and spend the necessary time to practice self-observation and reflection, you can (and will) get better in all of these areas.

 It is pretty much a fact at this point that if you do something for long enough, and with consistent enough effort, you will get better at it, which is why even a small step toward your goal makes a difference each day.
-This is obvious when you practice your asanas and pranayamas for example, as your flexibility, strength, and balance can be visibly observed improving, but this is also true for all of the other limbs on our path as well.
+This is obvious when you practice your asanas and pranayamas for example, as your flexibility, strength, lung capacity, and balance can be visibly observed improving, but this is also true for all of the other limbs on your path as well.

 Today, I invite you to reflect upon what areas you can start focusing on in your Yoga practice to make even a small improvement in some way.